Sarah269/Data-Cleaning-COVID19/README.md

 - Removed data for the month of June.
 June data in two years had abnormal values
 - Although the figures were cumulative used max() to obtain data values because Hawaii and West Virginia were missing data values
 - Created separate columns for two data values in field Cases
+- Aggregated data and joined tables to create csv extract for Tableau

 Observations:
 - Tennesee is the only state to place in the top 5 for number of cases and deaths as a percentage of population.